bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.beginning_of_week` sets the default beginning of week for the application.
 Accepts a valid week day symbol (e.g. `:monday`).

-* `config.cache_store` configures which cache store to use for Rails caching.
+* `config.cache_store` configures which cache store to use for Quails caching.
 Options include one of the symbols `:memory_store`, `:file_store`, `:mem_cache_store`, `:null_store`, or an object that implements the cache API.
 Defaults to `:file_store`.

 * `config.colorize_logging` specifies whether or not to use ANSI color codes when logging information.
 Defaults to `true`.

 * `config.consider_all_requests_local` is a flag.
-If `true` then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Rails::Info` controller will show the application runtime context in `/rails/info/properties`. `true` by default in development and test environments, and `false` in production mode.
+If `true` then any error will cause detailed debugging information to be dumped in the HTTP response, and the `Quails::Info` controller will show the application runtime context in `/quails/info/properties`. `true` by default in development and test environments, and `false` in production mode.
 For finer-grained control, set this to `false` and implement `local_request?` in controllers to specify which requests should provide debugging information on errors.

-* `config.console` allows you to set class that will be used as console you run `rails console`.
+* `config.console` allows you to set class that will be used as console you run `quails console`.
 It's best to run it in `console` block:

     ```ruby
     console do